pbergman/a/docs/tasks_example.md

 ##### Multiple Values

-To let the argument support multiple `name` values we have to describe our argument more verbose and change the mode to `is_array`, make the default an array and handle/format argument because this will be an array.
+If our argument needs to support multiple `name` values we have to describe our argument more verbose and change the mode to `is_array`, make the default an array and handle/format argument because this will be an array.
 To read more about this jou can see the `debug:config:dump-reference tasks.name.args` command which will give you an comprehensive description about the argument options.

 So wo are going to change the tasks to something like this: